 Roads in Tuscany are well-marked and generally easy to navigate, but requesting a GPS unit in your rental car is a helpful addition.
 Driving is restricted or heavily regulated in most historic centers, so plan to park in public lots outside most of your destinations and walk or catch a bus or taxi to the center.

-If your budget allows for a private transfer, hiring a driver allows for the freedom to enjoy the spectacular landscapes en route, without the worry of navigating and parking, and is an excellent choice for those who plan to break up the journey from Rome with multiple stops.
+Your local specialist can also help coordinate a private transfer for you.
+Hiring a driver allows for the freedom to enjoy the spectacular landscapes en route, without the worry of navigating and parking, and is an excellent choice for those who plan to break up the journey from Rome with multiple stops.

 Duration: 55 minutes